DKKowalski/weatha/README.md

   - Forecast staleTime: 30 minutes
 - Last successful data is persisted, so you see previous results immediately on reopen while freshness checks run.
 - Theme can follow system or be toggled to light/dark.

+### Search & Empty States

+- The header search button toggles a bottom sheet overlay (NoDataAvailable).
+- On successful search, the sheet closes and updates coordinates.
+- On failure, a GlueStack Toast appears with the error message.
+- Weekly forecast uses FlatList; when empty it shows an info icon and a Search button.

 ## OpenWeather API Key